anastasia-dragomanQA/api-testing-project-dummyjson/README.md

   ## How to Run the Tests
   1. Import the Postman collection into Postman.
-  2. Use the base URL: https://fakestoreapi.com
+  2. Use the base URL:https://dummyjson.com/
   3. Execute the API requests.
   4. Validate the responses.

   ## Author
-  Anastasia Dragoman
+  Anastasia Dragoman - QA Engineer
   QA Tester | Manual Testing | API Testing | Postman | SQL